pen-pad-revival/interviews/README.md

 4. Lessons learned – how we’d do it today + some advice to those entering the health infomatics space
     * ...

-More inform avail at https://pen-pad-revival.github.io/
+The remaining videos will also be made available on YouTube (when trimmed and lightly edited)

-The videos will be made available on YouTube
+Related information will be available at https://pen-pad-revival.github.io/